-Noodle Market May Be Replacing Sweet Chili in Arlington Center
+Noodle Market to Replace Sweet Chili in Arlington Center

-It looks like a longtime Arlington restaurant could be on its way out, with a new dining spot taking its place.
+It looks like a longtime Arlington restaurant is on its way out, with a new dining spot taking its place.

 According to a meeting agenda page within the town calendar, Noodle Market is requesting a common victualler/beer and wine license to operate on Mass.
 Ave. in the center of town, with the address indicating that it would move into the space where Sweet Chili currently resides.
 No other information has been given other than the fact that the person behind the new eatery would be Juthamas Pornsuwattanakul.